 What are ‘open’ and ‘closed’ sports?

 Firstly it’s important to understand the difference between open and closed sports.
 ‘Closed’ sports are where the environment does not change such as running in lanes, swimming in lanes, javelin throwing, discuss, hammer etc. ‘Open’ sports are where the environment is constantly changing such as football, rugby, tennis, sailing, surfing etc. The environment means everything that can affect performance so it’s not just weather.
 It’s terrain, surface texture, hazards and other people.

 Is Skiing ‘open’ or ‘closed’?

 Skiing is probably one of the most ‘open’ and dynamic sports there is, yet somewhat alarmingly, much of the ski teaching industry has built its understanding and foundations of skiing and teaching skiing on ‘closed’ sports methodology.

 Many skiers have become trapped in this ‘closed’ sports methodology and hence are limited to indeed where the environment is more ‘closed’ such as well groomed pistes, nice sunny days and great snow.
 For a huge amount of skiers this limit is pisted red runs with the possibility of attempting the odd easier black if you are gutsy and that’s where it stops.
 The limit is where the environment becomes ‘open’.
 Bumps, ice, steeper terrain, powder, off-piste and even bad visibility.
 This block that many skiers hit is often referred to as the ‘Intermediate Plateau’ and matches where the environment moves from ‘closed’ to ‘open’ but unfortunately the performance remains closed.
 It’s where a closed performance meets open environment.
 Ring any bells?

 Are you a closed skier?

 If you are experiencing a block in your development than ask yourself if you are a closed or open skier.
 Statements such as these below demonstrate a ‘closed’ approach to skiing.
 Do you find yourself saying any (or all) of these?
 Are you what we call a ‘variables victim‘?
-In other words do you need the environment to be ‘closed’ to ski well.
+In other words do you need the environment to be ‘closed’ (constant and predictable) to ski well.

 – I’m ok providing it doesn’t get icy